Federal Government Solar Battery Rebate | Ultimate Guide (2025)

 This independent guide explains everything Australians need to know about the new federal incentive on offer.

-What Is Labor’s Home Batteries Rebate Program?
+What Is the Australian Federal Solar Battery Rebate Program?

-That equates to an average $4,000 saving on a standard 11.5 kWh battery system.
+That roughly equates to an average $4,000 saving on a standard 11.5 kWh battery system.
 The program is projected to support over one million new batteries by 2030 and help participating households reduce their electricity bills by up to 90%.

 Delivered through the Small-scale Renewable Energy Scheme (SRES)—the same program that’s driven rooftop solar uptake since 2011—the rebate will help eligible Australians store solar energy for later use, reduce electricity bills, and lessen reliance on the grid.

-Key Benefits of the Program
+Key Benefits & Highlights of the Program

 • Applies to existing and new rooftop solar systems